splinedrive/kianRiscV/linux_socs/kianv_harris_mcycle_edition/README.md

 However, I couldn't benefit from it because I didn't understand it.
 The understanding came with the emulator.

+he following FPGA boards are currently supported: iceSugarPro and ulx3s.
+If the ulx3s does not work, change qspi to spi in the define header to 1'b0.
+Generally speaking, if something does not work, reduce the system clock in the define header to a different clock frequency.

+I have also managed to run the design on Colorlight i5, i9, and the icoboard.
+Support for these boards will follow.
+Additionally, I have implemented a simple SPI controller that was able to mount NOR flash via JFFS2 and VFAT SDCard, allowing operations to be performed on it.
+I'm not checking it in because I want to keep the design simple.
+My goal will be a different SoC (System on Chip).
+This SoC is only for learning purposes and is relatively easy to read and well-organized.
+One can buy the book 'Digital Design and Computer Architecture' by Harris and understand my design well with it.

 Furthermore, I would like to express my sincere gratitude to my chat friend darkriscv for his patience and the evening chats we've had.